DevExpress/dotnet-eud/interface-elements-for-web/articles/card-view/data-editing/switching-a-cardview-to-edit-mode.md

 ---
-title: Switching a CardView to Edit Mode
+title: Switching a Card View to Edit Mode
 author: Svetlana Nikulina
 legacyId: 115281
 ---
-# Switching a CardView to Edit Mode
+# Switching a Card View to Edit Mode
 To edit cell values, switch to the edit mode by clicking **Edit**.

 ![EUD_CardView_EditCard](../../../images/img121510.png)